johanley/postscript-notes/README.md

-## Practice: Use CMYK for Print, RGB for Screens
+## Use CMYK for Print, RGB for Screens
 Adobe has the idea of *color spaces*.
 You almost always use the CMYK color space for print outputs, and RGB for an output being viewed on a screen.

-## Practice: Consider Using Percent Coordinates
+## Consider Using Percent Coordinates
 Probably the first decision in many projects is the choice of dimensions for the page.
 If you code explicitly to those dimensions, then that one decision will be all over your code.
 That one decision becomes more or less locked-in.